-The Museum is open daily from 9 a.m. to 5 p.m. (with the exception of Christmas Eve, Christmas Day, Thanksgiving Day and New Year's Day).
-We are located in the Courthouse area in the Merchant Square Building across from the Pavilion.
+The Museum is open daily from 10:00 am to 4:00 pm (with the exception of Christmas Eve, Christmas Day, Thanksgiving Day and New Year's Day).
+We are located at 6159 Plank Road near the First Day of Chancellorsville Battlefield Park.

-The Museum is a member of the Institution of American Association of State and Local History.
+The Spotsylvania County Museum is a member of American Association for State and Local History.